TurBoss/blt/doc/tree.rst

       Processing stops on that subtree and continues on the next.

   **-glob** *patternString*
-    Test each node to *patternString* using global pattern matching.
+    Test each node to *patternString*. *PatternString* is a **glob**\-style pattern matching string.
 Matching is done in a fashion similar to that used by the C-shell.

   **-invert**
     Select non-matching nodes.
 Any node that *doesn't* match the given